Freeline Design surfboards Est.1969

 Freeline Design Surfboards were created in the kitchen of the Mels house in winter of 1969.
 While Kim Mel was studying for law school And juggling a newborn.
 John Mel was busy in the foam dust and resin fumes sanding away to provide for the household.

-Established in 1969 by surfboard shaper John Mel first opened his doors to customers interested in custom surfboards shaped by John Mel.
+Established in 1969 surfboard shaper John Mel first opened his doors to customers interested in custom surfboards shaped by the young entrepreneur .
 John began his love for board building in the 1960's under the tutelage of Skip Frye and the Gordon & Smith factory in San Diego.
 John refined his skills and moved to Hawaii's fabled North Shore on Oahu.

-Soon thereafter, John's wife Kim decided to start a family and chose Santa Cruz, California as their home.
-In 1969 the Mel's started their family run business, Freeline Surf Shop.
+Soon thereafter, John and his wife Kim started a family and chose Santa Cruz, California as their home.
+In 1969 the Mel's started their family business, Freeline Surf Shop.
 The same year Freeline opened it's doors they also welcomed the birth of their son, Peter Mel.
 As John and Kim sold surfboards out of their living room, young Peter would learn to grow up in the eclectic environment of Santa Cruz and one of it's communities revered Surf Shops.